-- ➤ PESWs have not been tested on children!
+- × PESWs have not been and for ethical reasons cannot be tested on children!
 Children are more likely to suffer serious consequences and harm, because of their weaker cardiac system, thinner muscle mass with the current getting closer to the heart, stronger pain, and risk of psychological trauma. - Children will rarely present a threat serious enough to justify the use of a PESWs: In most cases when a child presents a threat to an officer, it should be possible to address this with far less dangerous means.